+Lesson #3

+Reference pages 67-68

+Topics Resources

+Climate change and sustainable development • Access to the Internet

+Natural disasters and the developing nations or library

+Introduction Duration: 5-10 min

-Lesson #3 Reference pages 67-68 Topics Resources Climate change and sustainable developmentNatural disasters and the developing nations Access to the Internet or library Introduction Teacher's Notes Engage students in a discussion by asking them to identify any SDGs they are familiar with and explain what they understand about them.
+Engage students in a discussion by asking them to identify any SDGs they are familiar with and explain what they understand about them.
 Facilitate a class discussion to highlight the interconnectedness of the SDGs and their role in addressing global challenges, including natural disasters.
 Discuss the relevance of specific SDGs, such as Goal 11 (Sustainable Cities and Communities), Goal 13 (Climate Action), and Goal 15 (Life on Land), to natural disaster management.
 Divide students into small groups and assign each group a specific SDG related to disaster risk reduction (e.g., SDG 1: No Poverty, SDG 2: Zero Hunger, SDG 3: Good Health and Well-being).
 Instruct each group to research and identify the connections between their assigned SDG and disaster risk reduction.
 Have each group present their findings, highlighting the ways in which achieving their assigned SDG can contribute to building resilience and reducing vulnerability to natural disasters.
+Teacher's Notes

-Using the Student's book Teacher's Notes All nations, but particularly developing nations, face a dilemma in pursuing development in a way that does not harm their economies.
+Using the Student's book Duration: 35-40 min

+All nations, but particularly developing nations, face a dilemma in pursuing development in a way that does not harm their economies.
 However, pursuing development in the cheapest way possible has ramifications for the environment, climate change, and natural disasters.
 Give examples of burning coal to generate electricity.
 Germany and other European countries have closed their coal mines because of environmental hazards, while Pakistan and other developing countries are still relying on coal to produce energy.
 Talk about alternative energy/renewable energy options, like solar, tidal, and wind, being used in the world.
-Lead a discussion about the pros and cons of pursuing development using cheap nonrenewable energy sources instead of renewable sources that may be more expensive.
-Examples: non-renewable pros: cheap; infrastructure already exists; easily transportable non-renewable cons: harm the environment; will leave future generations without an energy source renewable pros: clean, so good for the environment; will never run out; easily available (once infrastructure exists)
+Lead a discussion about the pros and cons of pursuing development using cheap non- renewable energy sources instead of renewable sources that may be more expensive.
+Examples: non-renewable pros: cheap; infrastructure already exists; easily transportable non-renewable cons: harm the environment; will leave future generations without an energy source renewable pros: clean, so good for the environment; will never Teacher's Notes